The Department encourages applications from those who:

 - On the letter of recommendation form, under the "Degree sought in ..." field select "Social Work Online MSW."

-- Note: The Graduate Record Examination (GRE) is not required.
+- Graduate Record Examination (GRE) scores are NOT required.

-For your convenience, the Social Work Department accepts new students into the online MSW program three times per year.
+The Graduate School accepts new students into the online MSW program three times per year, and considers applications on a rolling basis.
 Priority consideration is given to students whose applications and all required materials are received by the following deadlines:

 Applications completed by the posted deadline will be fully considered by the MSW Admissions Committee.
-Applications received after the deadline will be reviewed on a space available basis.
-Decisions are made on a rolling basis and continue throughout the year until the entering class is full or the program starts.
-Applicants are encouraged to apply early!
+Applications received after the deadline will be reviewed on a space available basis only.
+Decisions are made on a rolling basis until the entering class is full or the term starts.
+Apply early!

 - $750/ credit for NH residents